netrisai/docs/tutorials/upgrading-netris.rst

     :align: center
     :alt: Netris Version Example

-4. Start the upgrade using the one-liner.
+4. Start the upgrade of the Netris Controller using the one-liner after SSHing to the Controller.

 .. code-block:: shell-session